 Being a writer and trying to make a living at it, requires a customer base.
 The larger the better, logical I know.
 So according to Wikipedia, there are between 360- 400 million people who speak English as their first language.
 Not a bad audience.
 Yet according to the same Wikipedia page (see how, if you disagree with the figures, I have already passed the buck.)
 English is third behind Mandarin and Spanish.
 Now there is a temptation to write in one of those languages.
 Starting with Mandarin, 960 million potential readers.

-If you are interested in just how I have ended up as a writer, this page gives you some insight.
+If you are interested in just how I have ended up as a writer, 'My Writing Road' gives you some insight.
 Just be aware it is a cross between a curriculum vitae and an obituary.